iExecBlockchainComputing/iexec-doc/products.rst

 | CLI and JS library allowing developers to easily interact with the iExec stack
 | Check `iExec SDK documentation <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ for more details

+| Go to the `Getting started`_ section to learn how to use the SDK.

+.. _Getting started: /sdk.html